Macrobyte/MacroAttributes/README.md

 </p>

 # 📦 MacroAttributes — Inspector Attributes for Unity
-A lightweight, open-source toolkit by Macrobyte (Vasco Almeida) that enhances readability, structure, and workflow in Unity’s Inspector using custom attributes.
+A lightweight kit that enhances readability, structure, and workflow in Unity’s Inspector using custom attributes.
-Instantly improve inspector clarity and polish.
 Ideal for reusing across your Unity games and tools, with clear and simple integration.

 ---